 Upon the granting of candidate status, the new college will have the right and privilege to solicit applications from and admit students, offer medical instruction within the approved podiatric medical curriculum, and announce its candidate status.
 Candidate status may not be designated as “accreditation” until the new college is accredited.

-Provisional Accreditation
+The Council requires that all institutions/colleges for which it has granted candidacy to have a teach-out plan, which ensures students completing the teach-out would meet curricular requirements for professional licensure or certification and which includes a list of academic programs offered by the institution/college and the names of other colleges of podiatric medicine that offer similar programs that could potentially enter into a teach-out agreement with the institution/college.
+The teach-out plan is to be submitted as a separate document once an institution/college receives candidacy.
+(See Teach Out Plans and Agreements.)

+Preaccreditation

-When an institution that has obtained candidate status has enrolled students in the first of the four academic years, the Council will conduct an on-site evaluation for the purpose of determining provisional accreditation.
-Provisional accreditation is the preaccreditation category that may be granted a new college that has achieved candidate status.
-In order for the Council to grant provisional accreditation to a new college holding candidate status, the new college must demonstrate that it meets, or has in place plans to meet, the accreditation standards and requirements by submitting an updated self-study to the Council along with all applicable fees.
+When an institution that has obtained candidate status has enrolled students in the first of the four academic years, the Council will conduct an on-site evaluation for the purpose of determining preaccreditation.
+Preaccreditation is the category that may be granted a new college that has achieved candidate status and the Council has determined that it is likely to succeed in obtaining accreditation.
+In order for the Council to grant preaccreditation to a new college holding candidate status, the new college must demonstrate that it meets, or has in place plans to meet, the accreditation standards and requirements by submitting an updated self-study to the Council along with all applicable fees.
 The Council will schedule an on-site evaluation to take place before the midpoint of the second year of the curriculum to review progress in the implementation of the educational program and the status of planning for later stages of the program.
-The chairs of the Accreditation Committee and Council will determine when this on-site visit should be conducted relative to the granting of provisional accreditation.
+The chairs of the Accreditation Committee and Council will determine when this on-site visit should be conducted relative to the granting of preaccreditation.
 The institution will be consulted regarding dates and arrangements.

-If, upon review of the team report, the Council determines the college is in compliance with all accreditation standards, it will grant the college provisional accreditation.
-If minor noncompliance issues are noted, the Council may still grant the college provisional accreditation, but the Council may request a written progress report addressing the noncompliance issue(s).
+If, upon review of the team report, the Council determines the college is in compliance with all accreditation standards, it will grant the college preaccreditation.
+If minor noncompliance issues are noted, the Council may still grant the college preaccreditation, but the Council may request a written progress report addressing the noncompliance issue(s).

 If the Council determines there are substantial noncompliance issues that could be resolved within a relatively limited period of time, it may continue the program’s candidate status for an

 additional year.
 If continuation of candidate status is granted, the college may be required to cease admitting new students and focus its resources on students already enrolled.
 The Council may request a written progress report or conduct a focused on-site evaluation within the one- year continuation period to assess progress in achieving compliance.
-If the college demonstrates satisfactory compliance, it may then be granted provisional accreditation and may again enroll new students.
+If the college demonstrates satisfactory compliance, it may then be granted preaccreditation and may again enroll new students.
 If the Council determines there are substantial noncompliance issues that cannot be resolved within a relatively limited period of time, or that a college whose candidate status